-There has been a pensions past service gain of £2,916k (2009-10 £nil).
-This amount has been calculated by the pension scheme Actuary (Note 36).
+There has been no pensions past service gain/loss in the year (2010/11: £2,916k past service cost gain).
+Past service gain/losses are calculated by the pension scheme Actuary (Note 36).

 6. Adjustments between Accounting Basis and Funding Basis under Regulations